 Ribbons is, similar to Ian Finley's Exhibition, an interesting puzzle-less story centering on four exhibits at an art show.
 Duncan Steven's review for SPAG says it all: |

 "As in Exhibition, you're in an art gallery, checking out a series of exhibits, and as in Exhibition, you get a series of different perspectives on each exhibit.
-Rather than playing the critics, you read their critiques, which are posted by each exhibit, but the effect is similar -- you learn something new about each work, and about the critics, from each critique of it.
-(At least, that's the hope.)
-There aren't as many exhibits here -- only four, whereas Exhibition had twelve -- so there isn't as much room for development of the critics; their voices don't develop in the same way that those of Exhibition did.
+Rather than playing the critics, you read their critiques, which are posted by each exhibit, but the effect is similar – you learn something new about each work, and about the critics, from each critique of it.
+(At least, that's the goal.)
+There aren't as many exhibits here – only four, whereas Exhibition had twelve – so there isn't as much time for fleshing the critics out.

 Unfortunately, not enough of the game leads to those moments; Ribbons is more interactive than Exhibition, but that's not saying a lot.
-Interaction with one exhibit (other than passive interaction like SMELL) is precluded entirely because someone else has vandalized the work and you don't want to be held responsible.
-Another exhibit allows for interaction, but not in a way that changes any text (of the descriptions or of the critics' reactions) -- you're told that you're altering things, but that's about it.
+Active interaction with one exhibit is precluded entirely because someone else has vandalized the work and you don't want to be held responsible.
+Another exhibit allows for interaction, but not in a way that changes any text (of the descriptions or of the critics' reactions) – you're told that you're altering things, but that's about it.
 The other exhibits allow for a little more interplay, but I left the game feeling like the most interesting aspect was barely there.
-(Perhaps the author and I differ about what the most interesting aspect was.)

 Ribbons is a fifteen-minute game at most, but it's a worthwhile fifteen minutes.
 As with Exhibition, reading the critics' thoughts is far and away the meat of the game, but those thoughts are good enough that that's not faint praise."
 Highly recommended.